publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptC/m__us_usc_t42_s1395w–21.md

 [Pub.
 L. 108–173, title II, § 223(b)][/us/pl/108/173/s223/b], Dec.
 8, 2003, [117 Stat.
 2207][/us/stat/117/2207], provided that:

-> “The Secretary \[of Health and Human Services\] shall revise the regulations previously promulgated to carry out part C of title XVIII of the Social Security Act \[this part\] to carry out the provisions of this Act \[see Tables for classification\].”
+> “The Secretary \[of Health and Human Services\] shall revise the regulations previously promulgated to carry out part C of title XVIII of the Social Security Act \[[42 U.S.C.
+1395w–21][/us/usc/t42/s1395w–21] et seq.\] to carry out the provisions of this Act \[see Tables for classification\].”

  __Construction__

 [Pub.
 L. 108–173, title II, § 221(b)(2)][/us/pl/108/173/s221/b/2], Dec.
 8, 2003, [117 Stat.
 2181][/us/stat/117/2181], provided that:

-> “Nothing in part C of title XVIII of the Social Security Act \[this part\] shall be construed as preventing an MSA plan or MA private fee-for-service plan from having a service area that covers one or more MA regions or the entire nation.”
+> “Nothing in part C of title XVIII of the Social Security Act \[[42 U.S.C.
+1395w–21][/us/usc/t42/s1395w–21] et seq.\] shall be construed as preventing an MSA plan or MA private fee-for-service plan from having a service area that covers one or more MA regions or the entire nation.”

  __No Cuts in Guaranteed Benefits.__